Katze Blut im Stuhl

 Blood is usually an alarm signal, no matter where it occurs.
 If you discover blood in your cat's stool, the same principle applies: blood should not appear in a cat's stool and should therefore always be interpreted as a warning sign of a possible injury or illness in the digestive tract or elsewhere.
 A quick and thorough examination by a veterinarian is essential to make a diagnosis and treat your furry friend appropriately.
 Find out here how to recognize blood in your cat's stool, what possible causes there are and how the respective treatment is carried out.

-Manifestations of blood in the stool
+Forms of blood in the stool

 Depending on where the blood exits in the body before it enters the digestive tract, blood in your cat's stool can appear differently.
 In most cases, red or black discoloration in the stool a clear sign of blood in the stool.